LionHead Rabbit Caring Medication and Forming In Pakistan

 body coat is not like that of a Jersey Wooly or an American Fuzzy Lop, which have longer wool/hair all over their adult

+bodies.
 GROOMING LIONHEAD RABBITS

 LIONHEAD RABBITS do require some grooming, but not nearly as much as other wool breeds due to the lack of wool

+on the body.
 Here are some grooming suggestions based on their age:

 so it needs to be carefully brushed out periodically.
 Since the wool of the mane is similar to the English Angora wool,

+it can be pulled out if combed or brushed too vigorously, so it is important to be both patient and gentle.
 BREEDING LIONHEAD RABBITSLIONHEAD RABBITS seem to be very easy to breed and most do not appear to have any difficulty kindling.
 Doe's have about 3-9 kits per litter (Litter size seems to be tied to overall size of the doe with small does under 3 pounds having smaller litters).
 Most are very good mothers with abundant milk supplies.

 If you plan on breeding your Lionhead Rabbit, there is helpful information within the Genetics Section of this website.
 Here you will learn how to breed for the colors you want, and a more in depth look at how the mane gene works.